oceanprotocol-archive/predict-eth/challenges/main4.md

 - :white_check_mark: On Mumbai network, not another network

 The following are _not_ criteria:
-- Feedback.
-You can give feedback here (FIXME) and we appreciate it!
-However, it does not count towards winning.
 - Presentation.
 There is no presentation needed.
 - How well the flow was followed.
 Rather, you either followed it or you didn't.
 You are only eligible if you followed it.
+- Feedback.
+You can give us feedback and we appreciate it!
+However, it does not count towards winning.

 Competitors do _not_ use Desights platform to submit.
 Rather, just follow the steps within this README.
 Desights will only be used to announce winners.